Optimal monotonicity-preserving perturbations of a given Runge-Kutta method: Conclusions

 \section{Conclusions}

 In this work we have studied SSP coefficients for perturbations of a given explicit Runge-Kutta method.
 We have considered both the linear and the nonlinear case, and have obtained useful bounds on the threshold factor and on the radius of absolute monotonicity for perturbed Runge--Kutta methods.
 We have also provided an algorithm for computing optimal perturbations of explicit Runge-Kutta methods, and given optimal perturbations for many methods from the literature.
+From Table \ref{tbl:explicit-methods} we see that \begin{itemize} \item For most optimal SSP methods (up to order three), perturbation cannot yield a larger coefficient.
+This is evident already from the bound \eqref{Rpert}.
+For all other methods, some improvement is achieved. \item Consistent with Theorem \ref{Pbound}, for every method considered, it is possible to achieve $\Rt>0$ by some perturbation. \item The simple bound \eqref{Rpert} predicts the optimal coefficient to within a factor of three in every case. \end{itemize}

 This work seems to provide a complete picture for the case of most interest: explicit methods applied to nonlinear problems.
 Nevertheless, some other interesting issues remain unsolved.
-These include: \begin{itemize} \item A method to compute optimal perturbations for linear problems. \item An algorithm for obtaining optimal splittings of implicit methods. \end{itemize} These may be a starting point for future work.
+These include: \begin{itemize} \item A method to compute optimal perturbations for linear problems. \item An algorithm for obtaining optimal splittings of implicit methods. \end{itemize} Besides, in this paper we have only considered perturbations $\tilde f$ such that $\tilde h_0= h_0$ (see \eqref{FEcond1}-\eqref{FEcond2}), but the study done can be extended to the case $\tilde h_0\neq h_0$.
+In this way, a wider class of perturbations $\tilde f$ can be considered and larger SSP coefficients may be obtained.
+In a similar way, for fictitious perturbations (see Remark \ref{remark:ficticius}), monotonicity can be ensured with step size restrictions larger than the ones obtained with the results in this paper.